 Talking about the slavery movies, one cannot forget to mention the beautiful yet cruel piece of art; Mandela: Long Walk to Freedom.
 This film outlines the struggles of Nelson Mandela and how he fought for the freedom of Africans.

-This movie portrays different events of African history from Mandela’s point of view.
+This movie portrays different events in African history from Mandela’s point of view.
 And explains how a lawyer fights against Apartheid after the Sharpeville massacre.
 The film shows the humble beginning of the African revolutionary, President, and world icon.
 However, the cinema critically outlines the Sharpeville massacre and the anti-apartheid movement.

 Django Unchained (2012)